gesto-ai/asl_word_recognizer/README.md

 # ASL Word Recognizer App

-This repository contains the code to run a Streamlit app that takes in a video URL/file containing a person doing a sign, and it returns the predicted word/text for that sign.
+This repository contains the code to run a Streamlit app that takes in:
+- A video URL pointing to an .mp4 file of a person doing a sign
+- An .mp4 file containing a person doing a sign
+- A short webcam recording of yourself doing a sign

+and it returns the predicted word/text for that sign.
 Currently this works at the word-level only.

 **Demo App:** [https://gesto-ai-model-serve-app-video-app-vs3664.streamlitapp.com/](https://gesto-ai-model-serve-app-video-app-vs3664.streamlitapp.com/)
 **Demo Video:** [https://youtu.be/TuRSicQgn68](https://youtu.be/TuRSicQgn68)